© Crown copyright 2021

 As is normal practice, you should keep hold of any receipts or evidence that shows how the direct payment has been used.
-You should have them available when your next review with your LA or CCG takes place.
+You should have them available for your next discussion with your LA or CCG.

 Support available if you pay for your own care

-If you are using your own money to employ a PA you should follow the general guidance given here and in the direct payment guidance around contingency planning, and health and safety.
+If you’re using your own money to employ a PA you should follow the general guidance given here and in the direct payment guidance around contingency planning, and health and safety.
 You should also follow the domiciliary care guidance.